arthacker8209/Calendly/README.md

 It simply loads **Tasks** data from API with Selected Date
 - Clean and Simple UI.

-API is used in this app. - https://api.pokemontcg.io *.

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.